marguskaidja/php-accessors/README.md

     setProp2('value2');
 ```

-When you have lot's of properties you want to expose, then it's not reasonable to mark each one of them separately.
+If you have lot's of properties to expose, then it's not reasonable to mark each one of them separately.
 Mark all properties at once in the class declaration:
 ```php
 #[Get,Set]
 class A